Rasiq04/Oasis--Infobyte--Java/README.md

 # Java Programming
-     These files are codes of one of them describes Atm functionalities and the other file describes the code of Number guessing game
+     These files are of codes,one of them describes Atm functionalities code and the other file describes the code of Number guessing game.